heetch/confita/README.md

 # confita

-confita is a tool that loads configuration from multiple backends and stores it in a struct.
+confita is a library that loads configuration from multiple backends and stores it in a struct.

 ## Install